-The Children Dying From Gun Violence Will Always Be The Most Potent — And Tragic — Argument For Large-Scale Gun Reform
+The Most Potent Argument For Gun Reform

 This Fourth of July weekend, when most families in America were firing up the grill and getting ready to take in the annual fireworks show, one family in Chicago grieved for the loss of their child.
 Over the long holiday weekend, shootings ripped across Chicago, killing seven people and wounding dozens more.
 The youngest victim was 7-year-old Amari Brown, who was accidentally shot when someone apparently targeted his family member.
 Whether it's gang violence on the streets of Chicago or an unlocked gun in the family den in suburban Minnesota, each time a child is killed by gunfire, it's baffling that the issue of gun control is an issue at all.